Christopher Glazek: Politics, Pharmaceuticals, and Law

 Glazek's reporting on mass incarceration and crime rates in 2012's Raise the Crime Rate, argues for abolishing prisons and releasing prisoners.
 This would amount to a deregulation of criminal punishment and let the private sector determine how best to prevent crimes, such as digital surveillance or security guards.
 Citing the enormous number of unrecorded crimes that take place in the country's prison system, the $200+ billion annual bill to pay for correctional facilities, and the various forms of racism that disadvantage people of color (such as the harrowing effects and media spectacle of the crack epidemic, recidivism, and strict gun and drug control laws that help fuel a black market), the prison-industrial-complex is a reinforcing site of corruption.
 Glazek posits that defunding correctional facilities is a bipartisan issue.

 Certainty of Hopelessness, a joint project by Glazek, Sean Monahan, and Paper Chase Press, was a pamphlet offered as A Primer on Discharging Student Debt.
-The user's manual addresses each of the Ninth Circuit’s criteria for evaluating claims of hopelessness or undue hardship.
+The user's manual addresses each of the Ninth Circuit's criteria for evaluating claims of hopelessness or undue hardship.
 Glazek argues that debt is “deliberately shameless, and encourages debtors to ‘think strategically’ — and often, to lie — by adopting the kind of adversarial approach to their own financial situation that we often reserve for the rich and powerful.”
 An accompanying article published in 2012, Death By Degrees, examines the pitfalls of creditialism and the growing student debt crisis in America, noting that in the United States, student debt now exceeds $1 trillion.
 Debt-financed accreditation functions as a tax on the poor, just like cigarette duties or state lotteries.

-Glazek reported on the under prescribed and potential mass appeal for the HIV-preventative drug Truvada, which can be used as a pre-exposure prophylaxis.
+Glazek reported on the under-prescribing and potential mass appeal for the HIV-preventative drug Truvada, which can be used as a pre-exposure prophylaxis.
 Produced by Gilead Sciences in 2004, Truvada is a primary treatment for people already living with AIDS when used with other antiretrovirals.
 Early critics from the medical community were concerned about the efficacy and cost of the drug and accused the United States government of colluding with Gilead at the expense of public health.
 For GQ's Voices of 2015, Glazek interviewed David Moore and David Ermold, the Kentucky couple that county clerk Kim Davis refused to wed.
 In 2017, Glazek wrote The C.E.O. of H.I.V. a piece that detailed the controversy surrounding Michael Weinstein's AIDS Healthcare Foundation.
 Weinstein has been met with scorn by health care advocates and the LGBTQ community for his moral conservatism as he opposes PrEP, the H.I.V.-prevention pill, which he believes will cause a “public-health catastrophe” by triggering a dangerous increase in risky sex and has campaigned to make condoms mandatory in adult films.

 In 2018, Glazek wrote and narrated a script titled, Obama Baroque and UBI: The Straight Truvada, as part of a trilogy of videos by DIS reflecting on the financial crisis and universal basic income.